 Note this is not mentioned in the Nephite list of animals, only the Jaredite list..
 Perhaps because many of the larger ranging North American peccaries (Including the long nosed and flat-headed peccaries) went extinct with other megafauna.
 Pigs (family Suidae) are not native to the Americas, however peccaries, which are native to the Americas (family Tayassuidae) have roamed limited parts of the continent since the demise of their relatives at the end of the ice age.
 Tapirs are also somewhat reminiscent of pigs.
 They are prevalent in central america and grow to be six and a half feet in length and can weigh more than six hundred pounds.
 Many zoologists and anthropologists have compared the tapir’s features to those of a cross between a pig and a cow.

 Ass & the Horse

-The idea that Book of Mormon references to “horses” refereed to tapirs, is a bit of a stretch in my opinion.
+The idea that Book of Mormon references to “horses” refereed to tapirs, is far too much of a stretch in my opinion.
 I’m not sure why anyone would suggest such a thing when there are such better alternatives.